bauer-alex/APCtools/paper/paper.md

 The R package `APCtools` offers modern visualization techniques and general routines to facilitate the interpretability of the interdependent temporal structures and to simplify the workflow of an APC analysis.
-The model-based analysis builds on a semiparametric regression approach to separate the temporal effects.
+Separation of the temporal effects is performed utilizing a semiparametric regression approach.
 We shortly discuss the challenges of APC analysis, give an overview of existing statistical software packages and outline the main functionalities of the package.